-William & Mary Law School’s Loan Repayment Assistance Program assists graduates, beginning with the Class of 2004, who work for government agencies, 501(c)(3) organizations, or other nonprofit organizations as described below.
-Assistance is in the form of annual interest-bearing loans which are forgiven if the recipient satisfies all program requirements and remains in qualifying employment.
+William & Mary Law School’s Loan Repayment Assistance Program assists graduates working in qualifying employment, as described below.
+Assistance is in the form of annual interest-bearing loans which are forgiven the recipient satisfies all program requirements and remains in qualifying employment.

-The Ernest W. Goodrich Law Public Service Endowment, established through a bequest by Mr. Goodrich, a 1935 William & Mary graduate who practiced law in Surry, Virginia, for nearly 60 years, and served as president of the Law School Association and Rector of the William & Mary Board of Visitors.
+- The Ernest W. Goodrich Law Public Service Endowment, established through a bequest by Mr. Goodrich, a 1935 William & Mary graduate who practiced law in Surry, Virginia, for nearly 60 years, and served as president of the Law School Association and Rector of the William & Mary Board of Visitors.

-The Richard and Laurie Bellinger Loan Repayment Assistance Endowment, established by the Bellingers, friends of the Law School, to encourage and assist graduates to take positions of high social value.
+- The Richard and Laurie Bellinger Loan Repayment Assistance Endowment, established by the Bellingers, friends of the Law School, to encourage and assist graduates to take positions of high social value.

-The R. William Arthur Loan Repayment Assistance Endowment, established by Dorothy Ellett Arthur in memory of her husband, The Honorable R. William Arthur, William & Mary Law Class of 1940, a highly respected lawyer and jurist in Wytheville, Virginia, who devoted much of his career to public service.
+- The R. William Arthur Loan Repayment Assistance Endowment, established by Dorothy Ellett Arthur in memory of her husband, The Honorable R. William Arthur, William & Mary Law Class of 1940, a highly respected lawyer and jurist in Wytheville, Virginia, who devoted much of his career to public service.

-The William & Mary Public Service Fund, a student organization that raises money for loan repayment and summer public service fellowships.
+- The William & Mary Public Service Fund, a student organization that raises money for loan repayment and summer public service fellowships.